JSpeedie/dotfiles/README.md

 * urxvt

 I use a lot of other things to achieve what I want in those programs (aesthetically and functionally).
 Here's a list of what I use
-* alsamixer for volume and xorg-xbacklight for info on bar
+* alsa-utils for volume and xorg-xbacklight for info on bar
 * dunst for notifications
 * compton for shadows mostly but also transparency
 * FontAwesome and Hermit